marialysyuk/Google-Kick-Start/2020/Round B/Bus Routes/README.md

 ## Problem

 Bucket is planning to make a very long journey across the countryside by bus.
 Her journey consists of N bus routes, numbered from 1 to N in the order she must take them.
 The buses themselves are very fast, but do not run often.
-The i-th bus route only runs every X\_i days.
+The i-th bus route only runs every X<sub> i </sub> days.

 More specifically, she can only take the i-th bus on day X\_i, 2X\_i, 3X\_i and so on.
 Since the buses are very fast, she can take multiple buses on the same day.